Best Pregnancy Safe Serum (Updated 2026 Guide)

 ✓ What's Safe

-- • Hyaluronic acid serums - safe for hydration throughout pregnancy
+- • Hyaluronic acid serums - safe for hydration and plumping without pregnancy risks

-- • Niacinamide (vitamin B3) formulas - gentle and pregnancy compatible
+- • Niacinamide (vitamin B3) formulas - safe for brightening and pore minimizing

 - • Fragrance free formulations to avoid hidden phthalates

-- • Simple ingredient lists with fewer synthetic preservatives
+- • Short, simple ingredient lists with recognizable components

 ✗ What to Avoid